singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 ## Support vector classifier

-In case of Support vector classifiers, we allow a few observations to be on the wrong side of hyperplane making the model a little more robust to individual observation and helps us to better classify others and most of the observations.
+In case of Support vector classifiers, we allow a few observations to be on the wrong side of hyperplane making the model a little more robust to individual observation and helps us to better classify other and most of the observations.

 > Support vector classifier is also known as a soft margin classifier.